necst/aamo/README.md

 Support
 -------

-AAMO is supported by the [FACE][1] research project, under the FIRB 2013 funding program of the Italian Ministry of University and Research.
+AAMO is supported by the [FACE](http://www.face-project.it) research project, under the FIRB 2013 funding program of the Italian Ministry of University and Research (grant agreement N. RBFR13AJFT).

-[1]:  http://www.face-project.it        “FACE: Formal Avenue for Chasing malwarE”